mnemnion/loon/notes/clu/Rationale.md

 To use a programming language, you either type something into bash, or you click.
 Clickety clack.
 When Clu is done, to use `bash`, you will type some bash into Clu.

+###The Language of the Gnomes

+"Welcome to Georgian!
+The extensible, programmable language that anyone can speak!"

+Blessedly, this sentence is in English.
+To dismiss it, type `C-x-C-c`. **Yes I had to look it up why are you looking at me like that now I have to reboot emacs excuse me**